FreshRSS/FreshRSS/docs/en/internationalization.md

 # Contributing to internationalization (i18n)

-Thanks to different contributors, FreshRSS is actually translated in 15 languages.
-This section will explain you the basis of the internationalization in FreshRSS, either if you want to translate the application in your own language or if you have to make a specific change.
+Thanks to our contributors, FreshRSS is translated into more than 15 languages.
+This section will explain the basics of internationalization in FreshRSS, from translating the application to your own language to making a specific change.

 ## Overview